 The first step is a fairly obvious one.
 You need to make sure that the name you want hasn’t already been taken.
 According to the CBA, around 543,000 new businesses start every month and there are nearly 28 million small businesses in the USA.
 Clearly, there is a lot of competition for names.

-One way to go about this is to take inspirations from famous brands around the world.
+One way to go about this is to take inspiration from famous brands around the world.
 USA Today compiled a list of the top 25 brands by value, and hardly any of them are over three syllables.
 Brands over that number are always shortened (Coca-Cola into ‘coke’) to something smaller.

 There is a natural temptation to have a longer name but, you only have to look at the above list to realize short and punchy names stand out more than elongated ones.